Use space to open navigation items

 This can be obtained as part of a licence application for a new accommodation-premises or as an additional trading entitlement for an existing accommodation-premises.

-An application fee applies to this authorisation and a community impact statement (CIS) is required.
+An application fee applies to this authorisation and a Statement of Risks and Potential Effects (SoRPE) is required.

 A catering service is defined under the Liquor Act 2007 as a ‘service for supplying food or liquor (or both) for consumption at a function, occasion or event.’